Search Results for

 LiveSwitch passes constraints through to the browser's getUserMedia API.
 Browser support for some constraints might vary depending on the browser's version.

-For ultimate flexibility, the audio and video parameters also accept an HTML5 media stream.
-The following code example shows how to stream media to an HTML canvas:
+In version 1.26.0, the audio and video parameters will accept an HTML5 media stream.
+The following code example shows how this will work for streaming media to an HTML canvas:

 var canvas = document.getElementById('localCanvasSource');